 - Tornado Red and Fusion White

-- Roulette Green and Aluminum Silver
+- Roulette Green and Aluminium Silver

-- Tangerine and Aluminum Silver
+- Tangerine and Aluminium Silver

 Second Generation Triumph Scrambler Buyer's guide